 Responding to a CrossFit Enthusiast – Another post on survivorship bias, risk vs reward and I apply the financial term of alpha to exercise.

-Fitness Professionals Fail to Understand Survivorship Bias – How economics fool trainers into believing the more exercise is better.
+Fitness Professionals Fail to Understand Survivorship Bias – How economics fool trainers into believing that more exercise is better.

 For the Male Ectomorph